ivangfr/springboot-kong-keycloak/README.md

   ./start-docker-containers.sh
   ```

-- Wait for Docker containers to be `healthy`.
+- Wait for Docker containers to be up and running.
 To check it, run
   ```
   docker ps -a
   ```